Frequently Asked Questions

-When you complete your training with ACOP, we will provide you with the details to make application for the government body relevant to the State/Territory where you are wanting to work.
+When you complete your training with ACOP, we will provide you with the details to make an application for the government body relevant to the State/Territory where you are wanting to work

 Once you have completed your training program for your entry level course, you need to make application to the relevant regulatory body in your State/Territory.
 As part of this application, you will need to upload copies of your Statement of Attainment and Certificate of Completion – so it is a good idea to have these scanned and saved in your computer prior to commencing your application process.

 Most States and Territories have an online application process.
 Go to the website for the relevant regulatory body and search for the property application forms.

 |Australian Capital Territory||ACT Office of Fair Trading|

 |Queensland||Office of Fair Trading Queensland|

 |South Australia||Government of South Australia – Fair Trading|

 |Western Australia||Department of Mines, Industry Regulation and Safety|

 Unless you are planning to operate your own property office, or work as an independent contractor, there is mostly no requirement for you to hold a full licence.
 This means that you can hold a Certificate of Registration/Agents Authority and work under the supervision of a fully licensed agent.

 Naturally, from a knowledge and skill perspective, there is most definitely a benefit to completing the additional training and making an application for a full licence in your respective State or Territory.